NoahStolk/simple-level-editor/README.md

 Levels are saved as XML for readability and ease of use.
 More output formats will be supported later.

-Currently there is only a Windows build, but it will be easy to create builds for Mac and Linux.
+Currently there is only a Windows build, but it should be easy to create builds for Mac and Linux.

 ## Controls